EMI-Group/evox/benchmarks/etl_vs_torch/results/README.md

 A `--out <path>` override is also supported (used by smoke tests, which never touch this directory).

+Committed so far: `so_torch-cuda.json` / `mo_torch-cuda.json` (full matrix,
+GPU 0, 100 gens, seed 42).
+The 6 large-scale CMA-ES torch-cuda cases
+(1000x50 and 10000x100) are error records — see the `note` field and `benchmarks/etl_vs_torch/CONTEXT.md` for the root cause (evox CMA-ES `c_c` formula bug → NaN covariance; cusolver raises, CPU LAPACK silently propagates the NaN, so the torch-cpu baseline is wrong there too).
+Torch-side MO Pareto fronts are extracted per-generation (not via `EvalMonitor.get_pf_fitness`, whose O(n²) domination matrix gets the process OOM-killed at 1000-pop scale); the two methods are mathematically identical (verified point-for-point at small scale).

 ## JSON schema

 The file is a JSON array with one object per case: